Automated Construction of a Knowledge Graph of Nuclear Fusion Energy for Effective Elicitation and Retrieval of Information: Introduction

-In this work, we present an automated approach to generate a graph-based KB or Knowledge Graph (KG) of nuclear fusion energy starting from a large corpora of scientific documents and by leveraging the inference power of pre-trained Large Language Models (LLMs).
+In this work, we present a simple yet effective automated approach to generate a graph-based KB or Knowledge Graph (KG) of nuclear fusion energy starting from a large corpora of scientific documents and by leveraging the inference power of pre-trained Large Language Models (LLMs).
 Additionally, we developed a KG Retrieval-Augmented Generation (KG-RAG) machine.
 This combines the advanced linguistic capabilities of modern generative AI with domain-specific knowledge derived from previously unseen sources.
-The KG-RAG enables the effective retrieval of domain-specific information and the generation of accurate answers to user queries helping minimizing model hallucinations, i.e., the production of plausible but fictitious responses.
+Our study shows the potential of KG-RAG systems to enhance information elicitation and retrieval in domains characterized by complex and interconnected data sources.